Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 The term of the chairs is inline with the best practices established by CNCF TAGs.

 The three co-Chair team selection process is to following these criteria, among other best practices used by the CNCF community:
-- Do the nominees have strong tracking records in community management and project maintenance, especially in sustainability and related areas?
+- Do the nominees have strong track records in community management and project maintenance, especially in sustainability and related areas?
-- Are the nominees committed to work with their best knowledge for the TAG and CNCF for the duration of their tenure (the term is in line with CNCF conventions)?
+- Are the nominees committed to working with their best knowledge for the TAG and CNCF for the duration of their tenure (the term is in line with CNCF conventions)?
 - Does the team represent a balance between research, development, and community management?

 <!-- these need to be determined -->

 ### Technical Committee:
-The technical committee is to help the chairs in managing and developing projects and best practices, gathering the community input, and conducting research works.
+The technical committee is to help the chairs in managing and developing projects and best practices, gather community input and conduct research.

-The committee consists up to five members for six months terms.
+The committee consists of up to five members for six months terms.

 <!-- these can be determined after the fact, but we can get a march by doing it beforehand. -->